Simple trick works wonders

 The good news is some of the cheapest cameras have proven to have all the qualities I like.

 I first snatched up some Wildgame Innovations Cloak cameras a few years back.
-I was surprised at how durable they were after using more than a dozen in Colorado and in the humid southeastern heat for two years.
+I’ve been surprised at how durable they were after using more than a dozen in Colorado and in the humid southeastern heat for two years.
 I even left a bunch in the Rocky Mountains over the winter.
 The next year, they all fired up without a flaw.
 I was impressed.

 I found that the Wildgame Innovations Nano model had a trigger that was too under-sensitive.
 However, all the same great features in the Cloak versions came on with their Terra models as well.